Battle of Lincoln (1141): Account

 The rest of his division fought on with no hope of escape until all were killed or had surrendered.
 Baldwin fitz Richard and Richard fitz Urse 'having received many wounds, and, by their determined resistance, having gained immortal honour' were taken prisoner.

 After fierce fighting in the city's streets, Stephen's forces were defeated.
 Stephen himself was captured and taken to Bristol, where he was imprisoned.
 He was subsequently exchanged for Robert of Gloucester, who was later captured in the Rout of Winchester the following September.
 This ended Matilda's brief ascendancy in the wars with Stephen.

-Incidental information

-The Welsh contingent of the Angevin forces included Maredudd and Cadwgan, two of the five sons of Madog ap Idnerth, who (when he lived) was the ruling prince of Fferllys in the Welsh Marches.
-Conversely, Stephen was aided by prominent Marcher Lords, like Hugh de Mortimer.
-Following the Battle, his cause seeming lost, Hugh turned his attention to Fferllys, and invaded its northern parts the following year, killing Cadwgan (and Cadwgan's brother Hywel).
-In 1146, he invaded the south of Fferllys, and killed Maredudd.
-Matilda's son, Henry, forced Hugh to surrender his Welsh possessions; Fferllys was divided between Madog's surviving sons, Cadwallon (who received Maelienydd) and Einion Clud (who received Elfael).

 In fiction

 This battle is featured in the historical novel The Pillars of the Earth by Ken Follett, and is described almost as it happened, including the capture of King Stephen and his subsequent exchange.

 Similarly, it is recounted in When Christ and His Saints Slept by Sharon Penman.

 The Battle of Lincoln is also an important plot element in Dead Man's Ransom, a novel in the Brother Cadfael series by Edith Pargeter (writing as Ellis Peters).

 An older novel, The Villains of the Piece (aka Oath and the Sword), by Graham Shelby, also has a chapter in it describing the First Battle of Lincoln.

 The first battle of Lincoln is also represented in the 2021 Microsoft video game Age of Empires 4 as a campaign mission.